Chii1914/llm-mvp/readme.md

 Perfect, we are working in ms-nosql-ecommerce, first, please add a .env and on the app.module.ts replace the import uri with the .env import, secondly, i creeated with nestjs cli the folder products, i need to integrade my mysql database, could you please do that on the schema for products ?

 using the entity that i created, please implement the controller and service, i need a get to get all products and another endpoint to "buy" a product, i let to you the logic

+perfect, now i need a locuts file example

+please integrate a deletion of some products and the update on other products on the locustfile, to test all the api please

+-- comando para usar esto --

+> locust -f locustfile.py --host=http://localhost:3000 --